isabella232/document-services.en/help/usecases/reviews.md

 Next, the server needs a file upload endpoint on the web server to receive and process the documents.

-First, create a folder within an uploads folder and name it “drafts.”
+First, create a folder within an uploads folder and name it “drafts”.
 You store the uploaded files and the converted PDF files here.
-Next, run `npm install express-fileupload' to install the Express-FileUpload module and add the middleware to Express in your code:
+Next, run `npm install express-fileupload` to install the Express-FileUpload module and add the middleware to Express in your code:

 ```
 const fileUpload = require( "express-fileupload" );